Kaga Onsen 加賀温泉郷

 Hot spring villages set in lush countryside, with fine traditional inns and crafts

-- Hot spring-hopping the four nearby villages' public baths
+- Hot spring-hopping in the four nearby towns' public baths

-- Trying your hand at traditional art, such as pottery or Japanese papermaking
+- Trying your hand at traditional crafts, like Kutani pottery and Yamanaka lacquerware

 - Sampling a variety of local food sourced from the sea and the rich, fertile mountains

 Ride into Kaga Onsen Station, the hub of the area.
 A 25 to 30-minute train ride or an hour's drive southwest of Kanazawa.

 Ride the Hokuriku Shinkansen to Kanazawa Station (2 hours, 30 minutes) and then change to a limited express train (25 minutes).
 From Tokyo, ride the Hokuriku Shinkansen to Kanazawa Station (2 hours, 30 minutes), changing to a limited express train (25 minutes).
 The limited express Thunderbird and limited express Shirasagi connect Kanazawa and Kaga Onsen in 25-30 minutes.

 From Kyoto, the limited express Thunderbird also connects Kaga Onsen in about 2 hours and 15 minutes.
 From Nagoya, take the shinkansen to Maibara and change to the limited express Shirasagi bound for Kanazawa, which takes about two hours.

 The Can Bus from Kaga Onsen Station takes visitors to major sites.
 Choose the mountain route or the sea route, or the Komatsu Airport Line.